Multicrystal

 The Create New tab (Fig. 1) allows you to create a multicrystal project from two different sources:

-• From Directory — browse to a main directory that contains all the processed dataset subdirectories.
+• Datasets from Directory — browse to a main directory that contains all the processed dataset subdirectories.
 The system scans sub and sub-sub directories for autoProc output and reports how many datasets were found.

 Once the datasets have been selected, enter a project name and click Create.